TrackerLounge/ThreeBoxTrackingPitForTheHomeShop/README.md

 [Home Page](https://github.com/TrackerLounge/Home)

+# Three Box Tracking Pit for the Home Shop
+Set up a flexible tracking pit in your garage or home shop to learn about tracking and pressure releases.

 # Introduction
 I am interested in tracking and pressure releases.
 Pressure releases are the topological formations found within and around a track that record the speed, direction and body position of the individual who made the track at that moment in time.